-The Scheme has recorded a net loss of \$14,958,107 as at the end of this current reporting period.
+The Scheme has recorded a net gain of \$4,103,937 as at the end of this current reporting period.

 While the Scheme currently has a moderate surplus net asset position, it is predicted to gradually decline over the following years as growth in liabilities continue to accrue at a greater rate than expected income.
-The underlying concern expressed by the actuary in his 2020 triennial actuarial review report dated March 2020, and reiterated in his scheme financial projection dated 9 August 2022, that the current levy rate of 0.1% continues to be well below the break-even rate, remains.
+The underlying concern expressed by the actuary in his 2023 triennial actuarial review report dated March 2023 is that while the scheme financial projection suggests the scheme is able to support a levy rate below the breakeven rate for several years, the current rate of 0.1% of leviable activity may not be sustainable in the longer term.